PostgreSQL

 Using volumes

-You can use volumes for data persistence for you PostgreSQL instance.
+You can use volumes for data persistence for your PostgreSQL instance.
+For that you would first create a volume:

 Then start the PostgreSQL instance and mount that volume: